-11. Challenge the objectivity of the hearing body in case of conflict of interest; and a. the procedures under which the student/ organization is charged are invalid or not followed; b. he student/organization did not have adequate opportunity to prepare and present a defense;
+11. Challenge the objectivity of the hearing body in case of conflict of interest; and a. the procedures under which the student/ organization is charged are invalid or not followed;

 12. Appeal the outcome of hearing on the following grounds: